The calendar supports single, multiple & range selection with mobile & desktop optimized rendering and interaction model.

-You can mark days with colored dots, add labels or completely color the background of the days using the marked, colors and labels options.
+You can highlight days, mark them with colored dots, add labels or completely color the background of the days using the marked, colors and labels options.

 This offers means to add more information to the calendar that could be valuable to users.
 While you can use the colors along with marked and labels, the latter two are mutually exclusive because they get rendered in the same place on the UI.

 The selectMin and selectMax options control how many values have to be and can be selected.
 Setting both works as a fixed selection count, which means the control can only be sumbitted if that count is met.

 To customize the header you can pass a headerText or turn selectCounter on to display a localized text with the number of dates selected.